python/cpython/Doc/library/importlib.rst

    module has an attribute accessed.

-   This class **only** works with loaders that define :meth:`importlib.abc.Loader.exec_module` as control over what module type is used for the module is required.
-For the same reasons, the loader **cannot** define :meth:`importlib.abc.Loader.create_module`.
+   This class **only** works with loaders that define :meth:`~importlib.abc.Loader.exec_module` as control over what module type is used for the module is required.
+For those same reasons, the loader's :meth:`~importlib.abc.Loader.create_module` method will be ignored (i.e., the loader's method should only return ``None``).
 Finally, modules which substitute the object placed into :attr:`sys.modules` will not work as there is no way to properly replace the module references throughout the interpreter safely; :exc:`ValueError` is raised if such a